phossa/phossa-route/README.md

 - **App routing & utilities**

+  - *Routing*

-  - *Routing: pick the right handler*
+    - Pick a right handler

       The core target of app routing library is to pick a right handler for the given URL or other infomations.

+    - Pick a right host

+      Sometimes, redirecting is wanted.
+For example, redirecting to a mobile content server or a secure (https) server.

   - *Routing utilities*